rendleyhq/docs.rendleysdk.com/getting-started/export.md

 # Export

-Rendley SDK is able to export the final video using both, a client side approach and server side approach.
-Both of these mechanisms have their strenghts and weaknesses, and it is up to you to decide which one is best for your application.
+The Rendley SDK allows you to export the final video using both client-side and server-side approaches.
+Each method has its strengths and weaknesses, so you can choose the one that best fits your application needs.

-To export the final video, it is sufficient to call the `export()` function wich will return a blob url for the final video.
+To export the final video, simply call the `export()` function, which will return a Blob URL for the final video.

 ```typescript
 const result = await Engine.getInstance().getTimeline().export();
 ```

-### Export segments of the video
+### Export Segments of the Video

-Besides exporting the complete video, you can also exports segments of the video.
-To do so, simply specify the `from` and `to` parameters in seconds.
+In addition to exporting the complete video, you can also export specific segments.
+To do this, specify the `from` and `to` parameters in seconds.

 ```typescript
 const result = await Engine.getInstance().getTimeline().export({